-In order to assist the vice president for business and finance in the selection of an architect and/or engineer for a capital outlay project, a selection committee should be established screen potential firms through a request for proposal (RFP).
-This process shall be in accordance with New Mexico procurement code (13-1-28 through 13-1-199 NMSA 1978).
-The members of the selection committee will send individual evaluation sheets to the vice president of Business and Finance for the three most qualified firms.
-The vice president of business and finance will review the assessments of the selection committee members and develop a final tabulation sheet, which will be available for public review.
-The vice president of business and finance will then select a firm to design the capital outlay project with approval of the president.
+To assist the Chief Business and Finance Officer in the selection of an architect and/or engineer for a capital outlay project, a selection committee may be established to screen potential firms through a request for proposal (RFP) process or a selection may be made through a cooperative procurement agreement when the RFP is issued.
+This shall be in accordance with New Mexico procurement code (13-1-28 through 13-1-199 NMSA 1978).
+The members of the selection committee will send individual evaluation sheets to the Chief Business and Finance Officer for the three most qualified firms.
+The Chief Business and Finance Officer will review the assessments of the selection committee members and develop a final tabulation sheet, which will be available for public review.
+The Chief Business and Finance Officer will then select a firm to design the capital outlay project with approval of the president.

 The Board of Trustees authorizes the SENMC administration to select professional design firms to design small public works projects on campus.
 A small public works project shall be defined as one with fees between \$50,000 and \$100,000.
 The selection of these firms shall be through the same procedure as above and the number of firms selected shall be in accordance with NMSA 13-1-153 and NMSA 13-1-154.
-Utilization of services under these awards shall be administered through a College professional service contract for each project and approved by the director of procurement services and the assistance vice president for facilities and services or their designee(s).
+Utilization of services under these awards shall be administered through a College professional service contract for each project and approved by the director of procurement services and the Chief Business and Finance Officer or their designee(s).
 These firms will be selected through the same procedure as detailed above and in accordance with New Mexico Procurement Code (13-1-28 through 13-1-199 NMSA 1978).

-Architects and engineers may also be employed for small maintenance remodel projects via professional service contracts as specified in the New Mexico Procurement Code (13-1-28 through 13-1-199 NMSA 1978) when approved by the director of procurement services and the associate vice president for facilities and services.
+Architects and engineers may also be employed for small maintenance remodel projects via professional service contracts as specified in the New Mexico Procurement Code (13-1-28 through 13-1-199 NMSA 1978) when approved by the director of procurement services and the Chief Business and Finance Officer.

 The Board of Trustees authorizes the College administration to negotiate architect's and/or engineer's fees in all cases.
-The vice president of business and finance, in coordination with the President reserve the right to terminate any capital project contract for nonperformance of duties.
+The Chief Business and Finance Officer, in coordination with the President reserve the right to terminate any capital project contract for nonperformance of duties.